(⌐■_■) Utkar5hM

 sysbench scripts

-Initially, I wanted to emulate a kind of an scenario by finding a setup where scripts could be run against the database to keep CPU and memory usage around 50-60% under raw conditions.
-This would allow me to observe how performance dropped with the monitoring tool in action.
-However, trying to achieve and maintain this balanced state brought its own complications, making it tough to establish a consistent baseline.
+Initially, I wanted to emulate a scenario where scripts would keep CPU and memory usage around 50–60% under raw conditions.
+This would let me observe how performance drops with the monitoring tool running.
+But keeping this balance consistently turned out to be complicated.

 sysbench oltp_common --db-driver=mysql --table-size=100000 --mysql-user=root --mysql-password=L0CK3D_1N --mysql-port=3306 --mysql-host=10.128.0.3 --mysql-db=sysbenchtest prepare